-First, let’s break down our investment universe into 90-100 market sectors, represented by several hundred sector mutual funds and exchange-traded funds.
-Each sector is moving within its own market cycle — going strong, going bust, or going nowhere.
+First, let’s sort the global investment universe into its component industries and regional markets — call them “sectors.”
+Each sector is moving within its own economic cycle — going strong, going bust, or going nowhere.
 Then, we’ll just follow the money.
 Money moves into each sector and money moves out, like the movements of the tides.
 We’re looking for the lowest of the ebb tides.
 Those are the sectors that are most likely to be at or near the “sweet spot.”

 The Sweet Spot

-Let’s buy several of the most-unloved sectors from the previous year.
+Let’s buy several of the most unloved sectors from the previous year.
 We know the market has shunned these sectors for a reason — we’ll be ready to hold our noses as we place the trades.
-Tax-loss selling that occurs in November and December often depresses the prices of already-beat-up sectors even further, so we’ll make our picks based on end-of-year numbers.
-We’re hoping to see a last-minute selling frenzy in the sectors we’re about to buy.
+Tax-loss selling and “window dressing” (pros selling losers to get them off the books) occur in November and December, often depressing the prices of already-beat-up sectors even further, so we’ll base our picks on end-of-year numbers.
+We’re hoping to see a last-minute selling frenzy in what we’re about to buy.

 The SweetSpot® Investment Strategy has been traded in real time since December 1998.
-In 14 years it has outpaced its market benchmark by 10 percent per year, on average.
-That’s pretty special — it’s a rare strategy that can consistently beat the market by just one or two points per year.
-Moreover, a backtest performed in 2006 showed market-beating returns going back to 1989, the earliest it would have been possible to trade the strategy using sector funds .
-Looking at each year’s picks together as one three-year trade, every completed trade through 2013 has outperformed the market.*
+(SweetSpot’s complete track record can be found here.)
+In 17 years, SweetSpot’s average annual gross returns have outpaced those of its market benchmark by 8.4 percentage points (+13.1% to +4.6%).
+That’s pretty special; it’s a rare strategy that can beat the market over time by just one or two points per year.
+Furthermore, a look at historical numbers showed market-beating returns going back to 1989, the earliest it would have been possible to trade the strategy using sector funds .
+Looking at each year’s picks together as one three-year trade, every completed trade through 2013 outperformed the market.*

 Getting Rich is Not Our Goal